AnthonyWhiteDev/AwesomeTest/README.md

 ## Usage
 `node src/app.js [--filter=<value>] [--count] [--help]`

-Please provide at least one of those options.
+### Options

+- `--filter=<value>` Filter the animals to be considering by this filter.
+Only the animals those names contain this string will be considered.
 The `<value>` of the `--filter` option must be a string.

+- `--count` Displays the count of elements under an element (animals for a person, people for a country).
 The `--count` option does not take any additionnal value.

-The `--help` option does not take any additionnal value.
+- `--help` Displays this message.

+Please provide at least one of those options and maximum 2. `--filter` and `--count` can be combined.

 ## Lint
 `npx eslint src/ __tests__/`